AyanleN/AyanleA/docs/logbook.md

 *Day 7 (6/15)* During the meeting, I received feedback on my project, which provided valuable insights on how to improve it.
 I carefully analyzed the data using Python and ChatGPT, and although it took a couple of minutes to compute, I was able to derive meaningful results.
 Additionally, I developed a blood type finder by combining individual data with external data sources to estimate a person's blood type accurately.

 *Day 8* (6/16) I attended an orientation for the majority of the day.
 Once it concluded, I embarked on conducting research for my project.
 I discovered relevant data on https://www.internationalgenome.org and proceeded to analyze how I could effectively utilize this information.

+*Day 9* (6/17) I have read a couple of papers and experimented with data using ChatGPT to create a map.
+It was successful for some data, but I encountered challenges when attempting to incorporate all of the data into a single place.
+Additionally, I have been exploring and experimenting with Jupyter Notebook for my projects